oVirt/ovirt-site/source/feature/fence-kdump.html.md

 *   **FenceKdumpListenerHeartbeatInterval**
     -   Defines time interval from last heartbeat update of fence_kdump listener to consider him alive
     -   Default 10 seconds
-*   **FenceKdumpFlowTerminatorInterval**
+*   **KdumpFinishedTimeout**
-    -   Defines time interval in which "finishing kdump flow" thread will be executed
+    -   Defines maximum timeout after last received message from kdumping hosts after which the host kdump flow is marked as FINISHED
-    -   Default 10 seconds
+    -   Default 30 seconds

-It's supposed that fence_kdump_send will send messages every 5 seconds.
+It's supposed that fence_kdump_send will send messages every *FenceKdumpMessageInterval* (default 5) seconds.

 For oVirt 3.5 we will rely on current fence_kdump capabilities, but for next oVirt version (3.6/4.0) we plan to send more patches to **fence-agents-kdump** and **kexec-tools** which will extend fence_kdump behaviour to be able: